Andrzej's new selfie and interview! :3

 Sure!
 I can, but why would I when its so fun!
 I think it started as excercise, Natalya always could eat or read books while twisting herself up, so I tried to do the same thing, and I caught up to her in frontbending, but we both realized how fun it is to take a “flexible approach to life.”
 The only times I cannot unfold is training in the classic sense, on the mat, in the gym, etcetera, but otherwise I do it because I LOVE it.

-4. People at your school seem to adore you greatly, moreover you don't seem to be the only talent in your class, a few other boys and girls are acrobats and gymnasts, and you do some amazing shows together every Christmas.
+4. People at your school seem to adore you greatly, moreover you don't seem to be the only talent in your class, a few other boys and girls are acrobats and gymnasts, and you do some amazing shows together for every New Year party.
 Were you the one who ignited their interest or was it a lucky coincidence to have other physically fit kids in your class?

 I would like to think we all inspire each other a little bit, and if I inspire many people to get stretching in my class, why shouldn't I do it by winning Hoops of Tomorrow?
 Maybe that way I can ignite interest with the whole world.
 The lucky coincidence, I think is that there are people who see something and don’t just go “how nice!” but that there are people who look at me and say “I want to do that!”
 That to me is the fortunate part.

-5. Your first opponent is Russia's Yasha Lebedev, the "swan boy".
-Since you'll be wearing a cat costume for the show, do you feel like the judges pulled a joke putting your cat against the Russian bird?
+5. Your first opponent is Yasha Lebedev, the "swan boy".
+Since you'll be wearing a cat costume for the show, do you feel like the judges pulled a joke putting your cat against that "bird"?
 How do you feel about Yasha, are you going to show him your sharpest teeth and claws?